 A visit to the main wine growing area in Georgia.
 Stay one night in Tbilisi and one in Telavi.
 Enjoy two wine tastings and guided visits.
 Breakfast daily and two lunches.

 Day 1 Fly from your chosen airport via Istanbul to Tbilisi.
-Transfer to 4-star Brim Hotel for overnight (Sep 7 Old Tiflis Boutique Hotel).
+Transfer to 3-star Orbeliani Residence Hotel for overnight.

 Day 2 Travel to the Kakheti region and visit Bodbe Monastery.
 Proceed to Sighnaghi for a walking tour and wine tasting.
 Drive via Gremi citadel to Telavi for overnight at the 4-star Holiday Inn.
 (B, L)